 I know you don’t want to hear it.
 Feed your cat meat.
 Raw, uncooked meat.

 You may not like it.
 You may wish it weren’t so, but cats thrive and survive on eating animal tissue.
 BUT NOT MEAT ALONE.
-Meat with bone in - for calcium.
+Meat with powdered bone in - for calcium.
+(Powdered egg shells are a substitute for powdered bone.)
 I also like to add some nutritional supplements to my cat's diet.
 I’ll get to that subject a little further down the page.

-Now having said that, TOO MUCH CALCIUM CAN BRING ITS OWN PROBLEMS (like kidney calcification), SO I SUGGEST THAT YOU DO NOT HEAVILY SUPPLEMENT CALCIUM WHILE YOU ARE FEEDING A RAW DIET WITH BONE-IN.
+Now having said that, TOO MUCH CALCIUM CAN BRING ITS OWN PROBLEMS (like kidney calcification), SO I SUGGEST THAT YOU DO NOT SUPPLEMENT CALCIUM WHILE YOU ARE FEEDING A RAW DIET WITH BONE-IN (or with egg shells)

 So the story is... know the ingredients of whatever supplement you might be using.

 [Let me take a second while we're discussing bones to say something else I consider to be important.
-Only feed RAW bones whether they be intact or ground within the mat mixture.
+Only feed RAW powdered bones.
 NEVER feed cooked bones.
 Cooking affects the bone density, and MAY allow for splitting or fracturing.
 Who wants to take that kind of risk with their cats or dogs.]

 FEED YOUR CAT(S) species appropriate foods - herbivore/ungulate animals including: